PGBSNH19/molnapplikationer/project_cloud_spaceport.md

 **Automation**

-Automate as much as possible through containers (DockeR), IaC (Pulumi) and scripts.
+Automate as much as possible through containers (Docker), IaC (Pulumi) and scripts.

 Store the automation in the git repository.